leolorence12345/RAGPresentationNarrator/README.md

+# Designing Real-Time Accessible Learning for Visually Impaired Students

-# RAG-Powered Presentation Narrator for Visually Impaired Learners
+**RAG-Powered Presentation Narrator for Visually Impaired Learners**

 An intelligent Retrieval-Augmented Generation (RAG) system that automatically generates contextual narratives from presentation documents, specifically designed to enhance accessibility for visually impaired learners.

+> 📄 **Accepted at TReO Talks 2024**
+> This project was presented at TReO Talks 2024.
+See the [accepted paper](papers/TReO_Talks_2024.pdf) for details.

 ## 🎯 Project Overview